HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 # FAQ
 - Why is my inverter going offline sometimes during the day?

-This will not effect the power returned to the grid. there may be poor reception of the Zigbee signal, causing the inverter to appear to be offline.
+This will not effect the power returned to the grid.
+There may be poor reception of the Zigbee signal, causing the inverter to appear to be offline.
 Move the ECU to a better position or point the Zigbee antenna towards the inverter.
 Sometimes reception is temporarily poor due to weather conditions, among other things.